Nellie Clifden

 Nellie Clifden was a nineteenth-century actress, believed to be of Irish extraction.

-She is known for her brief sexual relationship with the 19-year old Albert Edward, Prince of Wales (Bertie), prior to his marriage to Princess Alexandra of Denmark.
-She met him at a party in England and again when the Prince was spending 10 weeks at Curragh Camp in Ireland with the Grenadier Guards in the late summer of 1861.
+She is known for her brief sexual relationship with the 19-year-old Albert Edward, Prince of Wales (Bertie), prior to his marriage to Princess Alexandra of Denmark.

-The Prince had previously been a sexual novice.
-While they were at Cambridge, Charles Carrington arranged for a liaison with Nellie.
+Clifden met the young prince at a party in England and again when he was spending 10 weeks at Curragh Camp in Ireland with the Grenadier Guards in the late summer of 1861; he had previously been a sexual novice.
+While they were at Cambridge, Charles Carrington arranged for a liaison with Clifden.
 Guards officers later brought her to Ireland from England for the same purpose, and coded notes in the Prince's appointment book refer to trysts with "NC" on 6, 9, and 11 September 1861.
 The relationship may have lasted longer.